-In connection with the IPO, members of the Investor Consortium, including Bilcar, THL, Cannae, Black Knight and CC Capital, which collectively owned more than 50% of our outstanding common stock, entered into a letter agreement pursuant to which they have agreed for a period of three years to vote all of their shares as a group in all matters related to the election of directors, including to elect Messrs.
+In connection with the IPO, members of the Investor Consortium, including Bilcar, THL, Cannae, Black Knight and CC Capital (the Voting Letter Parties) entered into a letter agreement pursuant to which they have agreed for a period of three years to vote all of their shares as a group in all matters related to the election of directors, including to elect Messrs.
 Foley, Chu, Hagerty, Massey and Rao to our board of directors.
-As a result of this agreement, we were considered a "controlled company" under the NYSE listing standards until November 4, 2021.
+The Voting Letter parties owned approximately 40% of our common stock as of April 17, 2023 and, as a result, may collectively exert significant influence over the election of our directors.